ProjectRemedy/Remedy/ooni/installation.md

 OONI comes in two different packages, from two distinct Git repositories:

-- OONI probe, the program used to detect possibly blocked websites, connections, etc.
+- [OONI probe](https://github.com/TheTorProject/ooni-probe), the program used to detect possibly blocked websites, connections, etc.: it will be installed on machines that need to detect censorship in a particular place;
-- OONI backend, used to collect result from probes.
+- [OONI backend](https://github.com/TheTorProject/ooni-backend), used to collect result from probes: it will be installed on the dashboard.

 # Notes on installing ooni-probe